-For this approach, I analyzed temporal trends and statistical association between forest loss and fire on an annual basis.
-In particular, I focused on assessing the association between those variables considering the size of the forest clearings, using both absolute values and zonal statistics metrics.
+For this approach, I analyzed temporal trends and statistical association between forest loss and fire on an annual basis .
+In particular, I focused on assessing the association between those variables considering the size of the forest clearings, using both with time series and spatio-temporal analyses.

-To obtain the absolute forest loss data, I generated 18 maps of annual forest loss, one per each year of the study period, using the loss year raster as a source.
-From each map, I grouped the connected cells belonging to the same patch using the Queen's case neighborhood, and then calculated the surface area of the clumped patches.
-Afterward, using Boolean operators, I generated 18 annual forest loss maps of "small forest clearings", made up of patches less than 1 ha in size, and 18 maps of "medium- and large-sized forest clearings" (or simply "large clearings"), consisting of patches larger than 1 ha in size.
-Then, I computed the annual forest loss separately by size of clearing, summing up the surface area values of the individual patches of each loss map.
-Finally, I assessed the homogeneity of annual average values using paired t-test and Wilcoxon test.
+To perform the time series analysis, I generated 18 maps of annual forest loss, one per each year of the study period, using the I used the forest loss year raster as a source to generate 18 annual maps.
+From each map, I grouped the connected cells belonging to the same patch using the Queen's case neighborhood,

-In addition, I performed zonal statistic analyses, by summarizing annual forest loss and fire density over a regular hexagon grid of 253 hexagons, each of which had a maximum area of approximately 195 km2.
-I used a regular grid with larger cells than those of the grid used in the long-term approach, to reduce the skewness of the variables summarized or, in a best-case scenario, to improve adherence to normality assumption.
+Boolean operators, I generated 18 annual forest loss Additionally, I produced annual maps of "small forest clearings", made up of patches with patches of less than 1 ha in size, and 18 maps of "medium- and large-sized forest clearings" (or simply "large clearings"), consisting of with patches larger than 1 ha in size (Fig. 2).
+Then, I computed the annual forest loss separately by size of clearing, summing up the surface area values of the individual patches of each loss map, and assessed the homogeneity of annual average values using a paired t-test.
+Finally, I used the annual data to generate a time series of forest loss and fire occurrence, from which I extracted the trend and cyclical components using the "Christiano-Fitzgerald" and "Hodrick-Prescott" filters (Balcilar, 2019).

-To perform the zonal statistics analysis of forest loss, I used separate metrics for large and small clearings.
+To perform the spatio-temporal analysis, I summarized the annual forest loss and fire density over a regular hexagon grid of 253 hexagons, each of which had a maximum area of approximately 195 km2.
+I used a regular grid with larger cells than those of the grid This larger area than for cells used in the long-term approach , was chosen to reduce the skewness of the variables summarized or, in a best-case scenario, to variables distributions and improve adherence to normality assumption.
+Afterward, I performed a zonal statistics statistical analysis of forest loss, using separate metrics for large and small clearings.
 For large clearings, I used the relative area of annual forest loss (measured in km2 per 100 km2), since that metric is suitable for characterizing the deforestation activity on a given cell.
-For small clearings, density of patches (measured in number of patches per $100 \,\mathrm{km^2}$) was used, since the relative area may be irrelevant for summarizing small clearings on a given cell.
+For small clearings, density of patches (measured in number of patches per 100 km2) was used, since the relative area may be irrelevant for summarizing small clearings on a given cell.

-To obtain the yearly subsets of fire points, I used the noise-free versions of MODIS and VIIRS datasets from two overlapping periods, 2001-2018 and 2012-2018, respectively.
-I generated annual maps of fire points using the date field of the datasets.
+Finally, to obtain the yearly subsets of fire points, I used the noise-free version of the MODIS dataset for the 2001-2018 period.
+I generated annual maps of fire points using the date field of the dataset.
 Then, from the annual maps of large clearings, buffer zones were created around the patches at a maximum distance of 2.5 km.
-Afterward, I generated the corresponding annual subsets of fire points, selecting only those falling within the patches and/or their buffer zones (Fig. B1).
-Last, I summarized, over the hexagon grid, the yearly density of fire points per 100 km2.
+Afterward, I generated the corresponding annual subsets of fire points, selecting only those falling within the patches and/or their buffer zones (Fig. S6).
+Last, I summarized, over the hexagon grid, the yearly density of MODIS fire points per 100 km2.

 2.3.
-Exploratory spatial data analysis and spatial modeling
+Spatial modeling

-For both the long-term and annual approaches, I conducted exploratory spatial data analysis (ESDA) and fitted several spatial models using the maximum likelihood estimation method.
-First, I assessed the normality of the variables using Shapiro-Wilk tests and QQ plots, and applied Tukey's Ladder of Power transformations to those variables departing from normality before performing spatial analysis (Mangiafico, 2019).
+For both the long-term and annual approaches, I conducted exploratory spatial data analysis (ESDA) and fitted several models using the maximum likelihood estimation method.
+First, I assessed the normality of the variables using Shapiro-Wilk tests and QQ plots, and applied Tukey's Ladder of Power transformations to those variables departing from normality before performing spatial analysis, in order to fulfill the normality assumption or to reduce the skewness of the variables (Mangiafico, 2019).